-Electric current in simple terms are electrons in motion along a path, regardless of the number of electrons flowing.
-The path may be a conductor such as copper, silver and aluminium.
+An electric current in simple terms is electrons in motion along a path, regardless of the number of electrons flowing.
+The path may be a conductor such as copper, silver, and aluminum.
 Free electrons can be forced to move from one region of the conductor to the other.

 Current is the rate at which an electric charge flows in a conductor.
 It is the number of electrons passing a given point in a second.
-This means that if more electrons pass by a given point, the current is greater.
+If more electrons pass by a given point on the conductor, the current is more.

 The symbol for current is the letter “I”.
 Electrical current is measured in Amperes or “amps”.

 Voltage measures the difference in electrical energy between two points of a circuit.
 Voltage is measured in Volts and represented by the letter ‘V’

 Here is an illustration to help you.
 Think of electrical charge, current, and voltage as a massive water tank connected to a pipe.

 Water = Charge

 The water in the tank represents an electric charge.
 The more water in there, the more the charge.
 Voltage is like pressure.
 The more the water, the higher the pressure (voltage) at the end of the pipe.